shnurok672/k8s-sre-task/README.md

 ## Requirements
 ### Must-have requirements

-1. Written all necessary kubernetes yaml manifests
+1. All necessary kubernetes yaml manifests should be written
 2. Monitoring through prometheus-operator
 3. The app data should be persistent
 4. Load-balancing and HA